-But in this article, we will be learning the different Korean terms for food – as in what the different vocabulary for different vegetables, fruits, noodles, etc. is.
-This will be crucial when you are in South Korea especially if you plan to shop for groceries at the supermarket!
-Let’s begin!
+In this article, we will be learning the different Korean terms for food – as in what the different vocabulary for different vegetables, fruits, noodles, etc. This will be crucial when you are in South Korea, especially if you plan to shop for groceries at the supermarket!

 First things first, let’s learn the Korean word for food: 음식 (eumsik).
 It simply means food in general and is the big term you’ll want to use when you speak of your country’s cuisine.

-These healthy vegetables are essential in Korean cuisine and can be used in different Korean dishes especially in soup, stew, stir-fried dishes, and noodles.
+These healthy vegetables are essential in Korean cuisine and can be used in different South Korean dishes, especially in soup, stew, stir-fried dishes, and noodles.

-The Korean term for scallion is 봄양파 (bomyangpa).
-This is used alongside seafood to create the famous dish 해물파전 (haemul pajeon) which is a savory pancake.
-This vegetable is also similar to green onions which translate to 파 (pa) in Korean.
+The Korean term for “scallion” is 봄양파 (bomyangpa).
+This is used alongside seafood to create the famous food in Korea 해물파전 (haemul pajeon), which is a savory pancake.
+This vegetable is also similar to green onions, which translates to 파 (pa) in Korean.

 This list shows Korean words for healthy foods that can be enjoyed as is or can be made into something even better.